seriousvic/COP4331-002-Group2/README.md

 ## Instructions on how to run the application

-To run the application you must go to the out\artifacts\Final_Project_jar directory and open the Final-Project.jar application
+To run the application you must go to the ShoppingCartApp.java and run it

 ## Contributors